 Who should use it:

 Gusto ranks high among its competitors as its payroll and HR features enable small businesses to operate with the amenities that some larger companies offer.
-It supports multiple pay schedules and can pay employees via the Gusto Wallet app, direct deposits, and checks you print yourself.
-Job postings, applicant tracking, and offer letter templates are also available to streamline hiring processes.
-Gusto even notifies each new hire so that they can complete the required paperwork.
+It ensures payroll compliance with its tax filing services, automatic calculations, and compliance alerts—leaving you with more time to manage your business.
+It also supports multiple pay schedules and can pay employees via the Gusto Wallet app, direct deposits, and checks you print yourself.

-Aside from Gusto’s wide range of HR tools, its automatic payroll calculations and user-friendly interface make running Gusto payroll easy for those with minimal knowledge of paying workers.
+I appreciate its automatic pay runs and user-friendly interface, which make running Gusto payroll easy even if you have minimal knowledge of paying workers.
 If you plan to expand your business and are unsure how to handle state regulations, Gusto can assist in registering your company in 50 states.
-It even supports global contractor payments in more than 120 countries, while its Gusto Global product provides employer of record (EOR) services to hire and pay international workers in India and Canada (as of this writing).
+It even supports global contractor payments in more than 120 countries, although its EOR service, Gusto Global, is only available in 12 countries Gusto Global is available in Australia, Brazil, Canada, Germany, India, Ireland, Mexico, Netherlands, Portugal, Spain, the Philippines, and the United Kingdom. (as of this writing).

 Gusto plans